Ísland.is Public Web Data Flow

 Search-indexer is a service that syncs data from Contentful into Elasticsearch.
 When content changes in the CMS then a webhook calls the search-indexer and it syncs the updated data into Elasticsearch.

-Elasticsearch is used as a search engine for the web as well as being a Contentful mirror.
-Content gets synced from Contentful into Elasticsearch via the search-indexer.
-This make the environment more resilient when Contenful experience a downage.
+Elasticsearch is used as a search engine for the web.
+Content gets synced fom Contentful into Elasticsearch via the search-indexer.